 When will I hear if my application has been successful?

-The outcome of your scholarship application will be available on "View my applications" in Scholarships and Funding in February 2019.
+The initial outcome of your scholarship application will be available on "View my applications" in Scholarships and Funding in February 2021.
 If you are nominated by the University, the Carnegie Trust will notify you of the final outcome.